Menda/meteor-uploadcare/README.md

 ### Credits
 This package is based up Nate Strauser's <a href="https://github.com/nate-strauser/meteor-uploadcare-plus/">uploadcare-plus</a> package.
 We've updated the widget version and included our own methods.

+### To Do
+- Switch from UUIDs to CDN urls
+- Make store user media optional
+- Add more detailed documentation